dosisod/skull/docs/sfx/sfx_2.md

 ### No Implicit Casts

-In other programming languages, implicit casts may unintentially introduce errors:
+In other programming languages, implicit conversions may unintentially introduce errors:

 ```cpp
 // C++